| Barry MacDonnell's

 5. The number of cross reference targets contained in the Select Target field seems to be limited to about 180-200 targets, as discussed in a WordPerfect Universe thread.
 [This field limit seems to have existed since WordPerfect 8 and still exists in WPX8.]
 Note that you can create many more cross references than this "limit" by typing a target name into the Select Target field, but the displayed list will be truncated by 20 items or so.
 The links will still work when you generate the cross references, but you might not have easy access to all target names in the document.

-• First, add captions with numbers to the ones you need captioned and numbered:
+• First: Add captions with numbers to the ones you want captioned and numbered:

-If you have inserted a graphic image, "Figure 1" appears by default; a simple "1" appears if you have inserted a text box; etc.
+1. Right-click the image, choose Caption, then click Edit.
+[If you have inserted a graphic image, "Figure 1" appears by default; a simple "1" appears if you have inserted a text box; etc.]

-Insert (or go to) a new image, and repeat the process.
+3. Insert (or go to) a new image, and repeat the above two steps.

-When finished, you can un-number the images (next step) that should not be numbered.
+When finished, you can then un-number the images (next step) that should not be numbered.

-• Since WordPerfect keeps track of image numbers with an internal counter (a different counter for Equation, Figure, Table, Text, and User boxes), you can turn the counter off for the images that should NOT be numbered.
+• Second: Since WordPerfect keeps track of image numbers with an internal counter (a different counter for Equation, Figure, Table, Text, and User boxes), you can turn the counter off for the images that should not be numbered.
 The other images will be properly numbered.
 Here's how.

 All other captioned and numbered boxes should then be properly and automatically numbered in sequence.
 If some are not, right-click them and choose Caption, then click the Edit button.
 This should reset (refresh) the displayed number.